naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.27.ipv6.addressing.md

 An anycast address can be assigned to more than one device or interface.
 A packet sent to an anycast address is routed to the nearest device that is configured with the anycast address.

+## Representing the IPv6 Address

+#### Conventions for writing IPv6 addresses

+IPv6 conventions use 32 hexadecimal numbers, organized into eight hextets of four hex digits seperated by colons, to represent a 128-bit IPv6 address.

+To make things a little easier, two rules allow you to shorten what must be configured for an IPv6 address:

+* Rule 1:- Omit the leading 0s in any given hextet
+* Rule 2:- Omit the all-0s hextets.
+Represent one or more consecutive hextets of all hex 0s with a double colon (::), but only for one such occurrence in a given address

+This address has two locations in which one or more hextets have four hex 0s, so two main options work for abbreviating this address with the :: abbreviation in one of the locations.
+The following two options show the two briefest valid abbreviations: